Introduction

 • Globally, average daily protein intake exceeds the Recommended Daily Intake (RDI) by 33% (Figure 1)

-• However, a significant portion of the global population remains food insecure.
+• However, a significant portion of the population remains food insecure.
 In 2018 alone, an estimated 662 million people were reported to be protein-deficient

 alternative proteins

-Figure 1: Protein consumption exceeds average estimated daily requirements the world’s regions, and his highest in developed countries, g/capita/day, 2009 [3]
+Figure 1: Protein consumption exceeds average estimated daily the world’s regions, and his highest in developed countries, g/capita/day, 2009 [3]

 European Protein “Deficit”